-We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$27.0 million (or approximately \$32.3 million if the underwriters exercise their option in full to purchase additional shares from us).
-We intend to use approximately \$25.0 million of the net proceeds from this offering to redeem all of the outstanding shares of our preferred stock and approximately \$2.0 million of the net proceeds from this offering and available cash on hand or borrowings under our existing credit facility to redeem all of our subordinated notes due 2020.
+Assuming an initial public offering price of \$ share, which is the midpoint of the price range set forth on the cover page of this prospectus, we estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions but before payment of estimated offering expenses payable by us, will be approximately \$ million (or approximately million if the underwriters exercise their option in full to purchase additional shares from us).
+We intend to use approximately \$25.0 million of the net proceeds from this offering to redeem all of the outstanding shares of our preferred stock and approximately \$3.0 million of the net proceeds from this offering and available cash on hand or borrowings under our existing credit facility to redeem all of our subordinated notes due 2020.
 Although we intend to use a portion of the net proceeds of this offering to redeem all outstanding shares of our preferred stock and all of our subordinated notes due 2020, the redemption of such securities is subject to regulatory approval and, accordingly, no assurance can be given as to when we will be able to redeem such securities, if at all.
 To the extent there are any net proceeds from this offering remaining, we intend to use such net proceeds to support our organic growth and for general corporate purposes, including maintenance of our required regulatory capital.
 We will not receive any proceeds from the sale of shares of common stock by the selling shareholders.
 See "Use of Proceeds."